csparpa/pyowm/docs/usage-examples.md

     >>> f = owm.daily_forecast('London,uk',limit=6)

-Both of the above calls return a _Forecast_ object. _Forecast_ objects encapsulate the _Location_ object relative to the forecast and a list of _Weather_ objects.
+Both of the above calls return a _Forecast_ object. _Forecast_ objects encapsulate the _Location_ object relative to the forecast and a list of _Weather_ objects:
-Reading the forecast is easy:

     # When has the forecast been received?
     >>> f.get_reception_time()                           # UNIX UTC time